 (*) – section contains updated posts

-The novel coronavirus (COVID-19) presented a golden opportunity to rethink transportation in NY.
+The novel coronavirus (COVID-19) presented a golden opportunity to rethink transportation in and around NY.
 Stay-at-home orders and the resulting decrease in traffic reduced air pollution in cities worldwide; along the Eastern Seaboard, cities normally inundated with pollution from Interstate 95 enjoyed an unusual respite.
 However, despite the usual rhetoric, politicians have largely failed to seize the moment – traffic hell is slowly returning, with no meaningful solutions in sight.

 So how do we fix all this?
 How do we get NY moving again post-pandemic, in a way that also achieves environmental justice for all?

-Enter the New York Transportation Improvement Plan (NYTIP)![learn more about NYTIP]
+Enter the New York Transportation Improvement Plan (NYTIP)![learn more about NYTIP!]